Geo1088/ToolboxAPI/README.md

 }
 ```

-The library also defined structures to represent usernotes and note types (`Usernote` and `UsernoteType` respectively), as well as a `ToolboxBlob` class with static methods for converting between JSON objects and Toolbox's compressed base64 blob strings.
+The library also defines structures to represent usernotes and note types (`Usernote` and `UsernoteType` respectively), as well as a `ToolboxBlob` class with static methods for converting between JSON objects and Toolbox's compressed base64 blob strings.
 You shouldn't need to invoke this class normally, but it's exposed for completeness.

 ## License